GloryYYC/blog/_posts/2020-11-13-how-to-decide.md

 ---
 layout: post
-title:  The psychology of money
+title:  How to decide
 category: Reading
 ---

+From the author of Thinking in bets.